bmart/word_counter/README.md

 ## Assumptions

 A word is defined as a non-zero-length sequence of characters delimited by white space.
 Numbers also count as words although I debated including them.
+Code doesn't fail gracefully on missing filenames.
+Entering no arguments will output the usage info.

 ## Prerequisites